cyberserfer/Redux_Flux/README.md

 # Redux_Flux

-npm install --save Redux React-Redux (to bring packages in)
+npm install --save redux react-redux (to bring packages in)

 reducer lives inside of the store